njfsmallet/pipebot/README.md

 # PipeBot (pb)

-PipeBot is a command-line interface tool that allows you to interact with Anthropic's Claude AI model using AWS Bedrock.
+PipeBot is a command-line interface tool that allows you to interact with models using AWS Bedrock.
 It's designed for expert users working with Linux, AWS, Kubernetes, Helm, and Python.

 ```ascii
     ____  ________  __________  ____  ______